 The Glamorous Life was originally recorded on 27 December 1983 at Sunset Sound in Hollywood, California and tentatively intended for Apollonia 6 until Prince began to work with Sheila E. in February 1984, at which time he set the song aside for her.
 Sheila E.’s version appeared as the sixth and final track on her debut album The Glamorous Life and was released as the lead single, which went to the top of the charts in many countries.
 A longer version of the Prince solo version as it appears here, which is mixed slightly differently remains unreleased.
 Jill Jones appears on backing vox on, but is uncredited for it on this album

 Manic Monday was originally intended for Apollonia 6 (as a duet between Prince and Apollonia), and was included as the third track on the early configurations of the Apollonia 6 album, but was withdrawn from the album prior to release.
-Basic tracking for Prince's original version took place on 4 February 1984 at Sunset Sound in Hollywood, California.
+Basic tracking for Prince’s original version took place on 4 February 1984 at Sunset Sound in Hollywood, California.
 It was offered to The Bangles in April 1985.
-They re-recorded the song overdubbing most Prince's music with their own, but some tracks including Brenda Bennett's and Jill Jones backing vox can still be heard on the album.
-It was released on The Bangles 1996 album Different Light and made a big impact on the charts, reaching number one on some countries when it was released as a single.
+They re-recorded the song overdubbing most Prince’s music with their own, but some tracks including Brenda Bennett’s and Jill Jones backing vox can still be heard on the album.
+It was released on The Bangles 1986 album Different Light and made a big impact on charts worldwide.

 Noon Rendezvous was written for and with Sheila E. and tracking took place on 13 February 1984 at Sunset Sound in Hollywood, California.
 The song was co-written by Prince and Sheila E., although the extent of her contributions is unclear.
 It appeared as the third track on Sheila E.’s first album The Glamorous Life, and was released as the album’s third single, which failed to chart.